CocoaPods/CPDAcknowledgements/README.md

 ## Requirements

+Not ready for public prime-time yet.
+Requires CocoaPods 0.30.

 ## Installation

-CPDAcknowledgements is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+CPDAcknowledgements will be available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

     pod "CPDAcknowledgements"